-- 3.9 A regulated entity must not offer unsolicited pre-approved credit. - 3.10 A regulated entity may only increase a personal consumer's credit limit with the agreement of the personal consumer.
+- 3.14 A regulated entity must not offer unsolicited pre-approved credit to a personal consumer. - 3.15 A regulated entity may only increase a personal consumer's credit limit with the agreement of the personal consumer. - 3.16 Where a regulated entity intends to impose a charge in respect of the provision or arrangement of a loan to a personal consumer, and it is proposed that this charge is incorporated into the loan amount advanced to the personal consumer, the regulated entity must give the personal consumer the right to pay this charge separately and not include it in the loan.

-3.11 Where a regulated entity intends to impose a charge in respect of the provision or arrangement of a loan to a personal consumer, and it is proposed that this charge is incorporated into the amount advanced to the consumer, a regulated entity must give the personal consumer the right to pay this charge separately and not include it in the loan.
+Bundling and Contingent Selling

-Bundling and Contingent selling
+3.17 A regulated entity must not make the sale of a product or service contingent on the consumer purchasing another product or service from the regulated entity.
+This provision does not prevent a regulated entity from offering additional products or services to consumers who are existing customers which are not available to potential consumers.

-- 3.12 A regulated entity must not make the sale of a product or service contingent on the consumer purchasing another product or service from the regulated entity.
-This provision does not prevent a regulated entity from offering additional products or services to consumers who are existing customers which are not available to potential consumers. - 3.13 Where a credit institution requires a consumer to open a feeder account in order to avail of another product, all of the following conditions must be met: - a) the consumer must not be obliged to use the account for purposes other than facilitating payments to the product concerned; - b) charges cannot be applied for using the feeder account for the purpose for which it was established; - c) where additional facilities are available on the account they must be optional and only activated if requested by the consumer; and - d) these conditions must be communicated clearly to the consumer. - 3.14 A regulated entity is prohibited from bundling except where it can be shown that there is a cost saving for the consumer. - 3.15 Prior to the sale of a bundled product, a regulated entity must provide the consumer with information in writing on: - a) the cost to the consumer of the bundle; - b) the cost to the consumer of each product separately; - c) how to switch products within the bundle; - d) how to exit the bundle; and - e) any charges to the consumer of exiting the bundle. - 3.16 Where a consumer wishes to exit a bundle, the regulated entity must allow that consumer to retain any product(s) in the bundle that the consumer wishes to keep, without penalty or additional charge, apart from the loss of any loyalty discount. - 3.17 a) Where an optional extra is offered to a consumer in conjunction with a product or service, a regulated entity must: - i) inform the consumer in writing that the optional extra does not have to be purchased in order to buy the main product or service; - ii) set out the cost of the basic product or service (excluding the optional extra); and - iii) set out separately the cost of the optional extra(s).
+- 3.18 Where a credit institution requires a consumer to open a feeder account in order to avail of another product, this shall not be prevented by Provision 3.17 where all of the following conditions are met: - a) the consumer must not be obliged to use the feeder account for purposes other than facilitating payments to the product concerned; - b) charges cannot be applied for using the feeder account for the purpose for which it was established; - c) where additional facilities are available on the feeder account they must be optional and only activated if requested by the consumer; and - d) these conditions must be communicated clearly to the consumer. - 3.19 A regulated entity is prohibited from bundling except where it can be shown that there is a cost saving for the consumer. - 3.20 Prior to offering, recommending, arranging or providing a bundled product, a regulated entity must provide the consumer with the following information on paper or on another durable medium: - a) the overall cost to the consumer of the bundle; - b) the cost to the consumer of each product separately; - c) how to switch products within the bundle; - d) the cost to the consumer of switching products within the bundle; - e) how to exit the bundle; and - f) the cost to the consumer of exiting the bundle. - 3.21 Where a consumer wishes to switch one or more products in a bundle or exit a bundle, the regulated entity must: - a) provide the consumer with the information set out in Provision 3.20 c) and d) or 3.20 e) and f) as appropriate, on paper or on another durable medium, and - b) allow the consumer to retain any product(s) in the bundle that the consumer wishes to keep, without penalty or additional charge, apart from the loss of any discount. - 3.22 Where a regulated entity offers an optional extra to a consumer in conjunction with a product or service, the regulated entity: - a) must inform the consumer on paper or on another durable medium: - that the consumer does not have to purchase the optional extra in order to buy the main product or service; - ii) of the cost of the basic product or service (excluding the optional extra); and - iii) of the cost of the optional extra; and